clap-rs/clap/README.md

  * The breaking change is to be fixing a bug (i.e. relying on a bug as a feature)
  * The breaking change is a feature isn't used in the wild, or all users of said feature have given approval *prior* to the change

+#### Compatibility with Wasm

+A best effort is made to ensure that `clap` will work on projects targeting `wasm32-unknown-unknown`.
+However there is no dedicated CI build covering this specific target.

 ## License

 `clap` is licensed under the MIT license.
 Please read the [LICENSE-MIT](LICENSE-MIT) file in this repository for more information.